XiongxinZ/My_Fancy_Bank/README.md

 # Design Pattern

-1. MVC Pattern: Model-View-Controller
-2. Singleton Pattern: JDBCUtil is a singleton.
+1. Singleton : JDBCUtil is a singleton.
 There is only one Connection, and this connection is open once the program starts and will close if the program ends.
+   * Benefit:
+       * make sure there is only one connection and easy to control.
+       * easy to access database and make sure the connection last until the program ends.

-3. DAO Pattern: 6 xxxDao class are Dao impl classes.
+2. DAO Pattern: 6 xxxDao class are Dao impl classes.
-4. Strategy Pattern: *`ValCounter` interface* is the Strategy Interface. `ValPool<T>` class is the Context Class.
+3. Strategy Pattern: *`ValCounter` interface* is the Strategy Interface. `ValPool<T>` class is the Context Class.
 The concrete classes are anonymous classes.
+   * Benefit:
+     * sum up the target value of the objects in the HashMap based on the Strategy concrete class.
+     * easy to sum up different attributes. easy to extend.
+4. MVC Pattern: The whole part is MVC pattern.
+Controller layer execute and return the message to view layer to update the frame info.
+   * Benefit:
+     * loose coupling.
+     * convenient to teamwork
+     * high scalability and re-usability, easy to maintain